drym-org/symex.el/DSL-Docs.rst

                               symex--move-forward)

 ``symex--move-forward`` used here is a traversal provided for convenience that simply moves forward by one step.
 It is defined as ``(symex-make-move 1 0)`` and is equivalent to ``(symex-traversal (move forward))``.

+Computations
+^^^^^^^^^^^^

+At the moment, executing a traversal returns a list of `moves <move>`_ performed, which can be thought of as a simple computation performed as part of traversal execution.
+In the future we may be interested in supporting other types of computations, such as returning the *number* of steps taken, or perhaps something related to the contents of traversed nodes and not just the structure.

+As an analogy, a squirrel could explore a tree and then, upon returning, could relate the exact trajectory of its explorations which could convey the structure of the tree to another squirrel, or it could report on the number of pine cones it found along the way.
+The ``computation`` argument in ``symex-execute-traversal`` is reserved for this purpose, to modulate the return value.
+But it is currently unused - it may be left out entirely, or you could pass ``nil`` here.

 Debugging
 ---------